 I'm sorry for your ordeal with your injury and ensuing surgery.
 Unfortunately, an attorney can't really make a call on this based on these brief facts, despite the admission made by the doctor you describe.
-What they can do is request your medical records, including diagnostic imaging studies, and...Read more »
+What they can do is request your medical records, including diagnostic imaging...Read more »

 I’m still in treatment trying to deal with this constant pain and nothing helps (5 months now) anyway I called apple to ask about something like this happening before to someone else.
 They transferred me to 3 different people.
 I sent them pictures of the shock and damage to my hand and they want...
 Read more »